 Unfortunately, our bodies never really adapted to this change and many of us are dependent on grains and sugars.
 We have been on track for higher percentages of obesity each and every year.
 It’s time to go back to our roots and eat the healthiest way we can.

 What are the benefits of the Paleo Diet?

-The primary purpose for many people starting on their Paleo journey is to lose weight, or to help maintain their weight.
-Many people look toward Paleo with weight loss in mind.
-By eating healthy, it helps to reset your body to its normal functions, by eliminating processed foods, processed carbs, sugars, and other things stuffed into food to make it cheaper.
+The primary purpose for many people starting on their Paleo journey is to lose weight, or to maintain their weight.
+By eating healthy, it helps to reset your body to its normal functions, by eliminating processed foods, carbs, sugars, and other things stuffed into food to make it cheaper.

 Aside from weight loss, there are many success stories that include being able to finally control their appetite, enhanced mood, higher energy levels, being sick less often, lowered risk for certain diseases and conditions.